The topic of a succulent ground cover is an interesting one.

 There are many different types of sempervivum in a wide variety of colors, sizes, and shapes.

-All of them are very good as groundcovers.
-Some Sempervivums exceling as ground covers are:
+All of them are very good as ground covers.
+Some Sempervivums excelling as ground covers are:

 Sempervivum Arachnoideum Cobweb Hen & Chicks